tarantool/doc/doc/enterprise/audit_log.rst

     To avoid confusion with system events, the value of the type field must either be ``message`` (default) or begin with the ``custom_`` prefix.
 Otherwise, you receive the error message.
-    User-defined events are filtered out by default.
+    Custom events are filtered out by default.

 ..  _audit-log-custom-severity: